 Day One: Shinjuku, Shibuya and Sabrina

-A couple days before I arrived, Sabrina of Just One Way Ticket contacted me to let me know she and her boyfriend would be in Tokyo at the same time as me.
+A couple days before I arrived, my friend and fellow travel blogger Sabrina contacted me to let me know she and her boyfriend would be in Tokyo at the same time as me.
 I’d known Sabrina virtually for a long time, and was eager to meet her in-person.
 There was just one catch.

 “We’re going to Kyoto the night you arrive,” she explained.
 “So, can you meet us at 7:30 at Shinjuku Station?”